eric-mc2/eric-mc2-cv/content/projects/dnc-effect.md

 With out a better model of rider destinations (ideally a source-destination matrix), I can't really address this with more accuracy.

-**Bus Routes vs Tracts**

-Bus ridership is only known at the line-level, so I have to *disaggregate* to the tract level.
-I use the "equal-ridership along the route" assumption:
-I divide total route ridership equally per stop, such that tract ridership equals total route ridership / number of (intersecting) stops per tract.

 **Gravity and Catchement Models**

 A real urban mobility researcher would probably use some kind of diffusion